KoBeWi/Godot-Universal-Fade/README.md

 # <img src="Media/Icon.png" width="64" height="64"> Godot Universal Fade

 Universal Fade does 2 things:
-- fades out
+- Fades out.
-- fades in
+- Fades in.

 That's it.
 You can use it however you need and easily so.
 To fade out, you do:
 ```GDScript